dimamarkus/status-gpt-vercel/readme.md

 The Vercel deployment will guide you through creating a Supabase account and project.
 After installing the Supabase integration, you'll need to configure Stripe with a few simple steps.

 **Note:** We're working on our Stripe integration.
-We've documented the required steps below under "Configure Stripe" until the integration is ready.
+We've documented the required steps below under "Configure Stripe" until the integration is ready..

 To get started, click the "Deploy with Vercel" button below.